shapesmusic/Shapes-Basics-Draft/README.md

 #### 2. A Group of Shapes

-- Part 1: Expand to a full group of shapes and continue playing with songs.
-- Part 2: See the group as a system and add a way to name the shapes.
+Expand to a full group of shapes and continue playing with songs.
+Then see the group as a system and add a way to name the shapes.

 #### 3. Shape Fingerings